 As a result, I realized how much I enjoyed these clients because when they feel better, they are very motivated to maintain healthy changes!

-I continued my training in gut health with the help of Patsy Castos and Kate Scarlata, two dietitians who are digestive wellness experts in the U.S. I also researched information from Monash University where Sue Shepherd and Peter Gibson had done the initial research on the low fodmap diet and IBS.
+I continued my training in gut health with the help of Patsy Castos and Kate Scarlata, two dietitians who are digestive wellness experts in the U.S. I also researched information from Monash University had done the initial research on the low fodmap diet and IBS.

-I have studied further in the best ways to help people with other GI health issues.
-And 2019, I attended my first conference with Food the Main Course to Digestive Health with University of Michigan.
+I have studied further in the best ways to help people with other GI health issues by attending with Food the Main Course to Digestive Health with University of Michigan.
 And this year I completed the extensive coursework to be a Monash Trained Fodmap Dietitian FODMAP Dietitians Directory – Monash Fodmap

-Seeing people transform their lives through food and digestive wellness has motivated me to communicate that I enjoy helping people improve their digestive health conditions.
-And I have a unique and individualized path to provide the knowledge and support.
+Seeing people transform their lives through food and digestive wellness has inspired me to want to help new clients improve their digestive health conditions.
+So, I have created a unique and individualized path to provide the knowledge and support.

-This work has inspired me to put together an individualized program that meets each person’s needs who needs help improving digestive health.
+This work has inspired me to put together a personalized program that meets each person’s needs who need help improving their digestive health.

-Let me introduce you to a new program:
+Let me introduce you to our new digestive nutrition and wellness program:

-For instance, this program includes three individualized visits for people with GI issues who want to make lifestyle choices to help the body heal the gut naturally.
-And it provides the tools and support that you may need to help discover which foods contribute to GI symptoms and help you find effective ways to reintroduce foods.
+This three-visit program is individualized for people with GI issues who want to make lifestyle choices to help the body heal the gut naturally.
+And it provides the tools and support that you need to help discover which foods contribute to GI symptoms and help you find effective ways to reintroduce foods.
 You will have menu and recipe ideas to help you find foods to eat.
 And we will discuss information that you will need that is important for your health needs.

 In addition, it also encourages exploration for the best ways to integrate all the new things you have learned to maintain digestive wellness.

-Because, this program has been created to complement the health care received with a physician.
+Since this program has been created to complement the health care received with a physician.
 A physician may need to run tests to help determine what GI health conditions someone has and what medical treatment to take to receive the best possible care.
 Most of the time, what we eat has not been a consistent part of the GI medical plan.
 However, nutrition is an integral part of helping our gut heal.

-Finally, I have created resources for the program that includes plant-based eating for clients who desire that option.
+Last but not least, I have created additional resources for the program that includes plant-based eating for clients who desire this option.

-A few questions to consider to decide if A Fresh Approach to Digestive Wellness may benefit you:
+A few questions to consider determining if A Fresh Approach to Digestive Wellness may benefit you:

 Are digestive symptoms ruling your life?